awanmbandi/realworld-microservice-project/README.md

         - Add the changes: `git add -A`
         - Commit changes: `git commit -m "adding project source code"`
         - Push to GitHub: `git push`
     - Confirm that the code is now available on GitHub

-## ⚠️ NOTE:ALERT ⚠️
-- The above `Jenkins Userdata` includes a `SonarQube` container deployment task
-  - As a result, we know containers are `Ephemeral` by natuure, so if you `Stop` your `Jenkins CI Server` at anytime...
-You'll have to `Deploy the Container` again when you `Start` it back or bring the instance back up.
-  - If you do not do this, you will not be able able to proceed with the project.
-  - I have also Included a `Docker Volume` setup task as well for SonarQube, where the Container Data will be persisted to avoid Data lost.

 2) Sign Up For GitGuardian for continuous Secrete scanning
 - Click on the following link to access GitGuardian: https://www.gitguardian.com/